evansbenj/Project-Ideas-for-Caroline/9a_rats_continued.md

 # UPDATE

 OK, based on a brief comment in the GATK forum, it is now clear to me that GATK was not designed to work with reference genomes with many, many contigs.
 So we now have a quick fix.
-Based on the BLAST results of the abyss assembly to the mouse and rat genomes, we are making 5 "supercontigs" using this perl script:
+Based on the BLAST results of the abyss assembly to the mouse and rat genomes, we are making "supercontigs" using this perl script (Combines_abyss_output_into_supercontigs.pl).
+Note that GATK also cannot handle really really large supercontigs, so I have split up the contig that map to autosomes in mouse and rat into multiple contigs, each with ~1 million lines of data.

 ```perl
 #!/usr/bin/env perl
 use strict;
 use warnings;